 Bristol Myers Squibb (BMY) Gains But Lags Market: What You Should Know

-Heading into today, shares of the biopharmaceutical company had lost 2.21% over the past month, outpacing the Medical sector's loss of 2.81% and the S&P 500's loss of 6.31% in that time.
+Coming into today, shares of the biopharmaceutical company had gained 6.06% in the past month.
+In that same time, the Medical sector gained 2.53%, while the S&P 500 gained 2.44%.

-BMY will be looking to display strength as it nears its next earnings release, which is expected to be November 5, 2020.
-In that report, analysts expect BMY to post earnings of $1.48 per share.
-This would mark year-over-year growth of 26.5%.
+Investors will be hoping for strength from BMY as it approaches its next earnings release, which is expected to be November 5, 2020.
+In that report, analysts expect BMY to post earnings of $1.49 per share.
+This would mark year-over-year growth of 27.35%.
 Our most recent consensus estimate is calling for quarterly revenue of $10.39 billion, up 72.96% from the year-ago period.

 BMY's full-year Zacks Consensus Estimates are calling for earnings of $6.24 per share and revenue of $41.92 billion.
 These results would represent year-over-year changes of +33.05% and +60.34%, respectively.

-Investors might also notice recent changes to analyst estimates for BMY.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for BMY should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 0.11% higher.
-BMY currently has a Zacks Rank of #3 (Hold).
+BMY is holding a Zacks Rank of #3 (Hold) right now.

-Also, we should mention that BMY has a PEG ratio of 1.09.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Medical - Biomedical and Genetics stocks are, on average, holding a PEG ratio of 1.57 based on yesterday's closing prices.
+It is also worth noting that BMY currently has a PEG ratio of 1.15.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Medical - Biomedical and Genetics stocks are, on average, holding a PEG ratio of 1.69 based on yesterday's closing prices.

 The Medical - Biomedical and Genetics industry is part of the Medical sector.
-This group has a Zacks Industry Rank of 191, putting it in the bottom 25% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 186, which puts it in the bottom 27% of all 250+ industries.

 To follow BMY in the coming trading sessions, be sure to utilize Zacks.com.